-Ten reasons why responsible businesses will choose health and safety distance learning in 2021
+Ten reasons why businesses will choose health and safety distance learning.

-And over the next few weeks, I predict a rise in demand by businesses for distance learning or virtual classroom training to help prepare for the safe return to workplaces and what some like to refer to as ‘the new normal’.
+And over the next few years, we predict a rise in demand by businesses for distance learning or virtual classroom training to help prepare workplaces that choose hybrid working or working from home as ‘the new normal’.

 Why is this?